Yilan County, Taiwan: Republic of China

 After the handover of Taiwan from Japan to the Republic of China in October 1945, the present-day area of Yilan County was incorporated under Taipei County.
 On 10 October 1950, Yilan County was established as a county of Taiwan Province with Yilan City as the county seat.
+In 1998, the government streamlined Taiwan Province and Yilan County became administered by the Executive Yuan while the remaining institutions of this province have been dissolved in 2018.

 Geography

 Yilan County sits on the Yilan Plain, a combined alluvial plain created by Lanyang River and other minor streams with a rough shape of triangle.
 On the three vertices of the triangle sit the Toucheng, Sanxing and Su-ao Townships with a roughly equal distance of 30 km on the three sides.
 The Xueshan Range sits on the northwest of Yilan County from Toucheng to Sanxing.
 The county is geographically divided into the cliffs and the plains.
 The Central Mountain Range sits to the south from Sanxing to Su'ao.

 The Upper Lanyang River is steep and the rapid current is highly erosive.
 Large amount of silt carried by the river have little time to settle because of the high slope of the lands where it flows out of the mountains and valleys.
 An alluvial fan is formed as a result of scattered sand and gravel settling down.
 Large amount of gravel accumulate in the shallow stream bed, creating alluvial fans that often forms into web-like pattern.
 The river tends to change courses after floods caused by heavy rainfall or river overflow.
 The Lanyang River slows down as it reaches mid and downstream where silt begins to settle.

 Yilan County is located in the northeastern Taiwan Island which covers an area of 2,143 km2.
 The longest distance from east to west is 63 km and from north to south is 74 km.
 From the mountain areas downwards, the land falls in altitude in the stages of mountains, alleys, alluvial plains, lowlands, swamps, sand hills and finally coastline.

 Yilan's Toucheng Township includes Guishan Island and Guiluan Island.
-The Senkaku Islands, known in Mandarin as the Diaoyu Islands, are claimed as part of the township.
+The Senkaku Islands, known in Mandarin as the Tiaoyutai Islands, are claimed as part of the township.

 Government

 Yilan County is administered as a county of Taiwan Province.
 Yilan City is the county seat which houses the Yilan County Government and Yilan County Council.
 The county is headed by Magistrate Lin Zi-miao of the Kuomintang.
-Yilan is a sister city of Rockville, Maryland.